 Equal Opportunity-No Discrimination One of our greatest strengths is the diversity of our workforce.
 Employees of many nationalities and backgrounds work together to achieve common objectives.
-As a global company, we encourage fair employment practices and offer equal opportunities to all our employees (Code of Conduct, p.
-25).
+As a global company, we encourage fair employment practices and offer equal opportunities to all our employees.
+This policy will continue being of high priority in the coming years.